ARMmbed/mbed-os-5-docs/docs/porting/connectivity/CellularInterface.md

     }
 ```

-In addition you need to map onboard modem pin aliases to your target board pin names and polarity in `targets/TARGET_FAMILY/YOUR_TARGET/PinNames.h`.
-If any of the pins are not connected, mark it 'NC'.
+In addition, you need to map onboard modem pin aliases to your target board pin names and polarity in `targets/TARGET_FAMILY/YOUR_TARGET/PinNames.h`.
+If any pin is not connected, mark it 'NC'.
 An example UART configuration is shown below:

 ```
 typedef enum {